Lord Huron: Vide Noir (2018–2020)

-Long Lost (2021–present)
+Long Lost (2021–2024)

 In December 2020, the band announced a collection of live-streamed shows entitled Alive from Whispering Pines.
-The first episode aired on January 7, 2021, and featured a clip of previously-unreleased material.
+The first episode aired on January 7, 2021, and featured a clip of previously unreleased material.
 On February 19, 2021, a day after the second episode of Alive from Whispering Pines, the band released a new single, "Not Dead Yet".

 On March 18, 2021, the third episode of Alive from Whispering Pines concluded with the supposed title of their upcoming fourth studio album, Long Lost, as well as an expected release date of May 21, 2021.
 This was confirmed when the album became available for pre-order on iTunes, Amazon, and other music vendors.
 On March 19, 2021, the "Mine Forever" single was released, which had been previewed in the second episode of Alive from Whispering Pines.
-On April 30, 2021, another single from Long Lost was released, "I Lied", featuring American singer-songwriter Allison Ponthier.
+On April 30, 2021, another single from Long Lost was released, "I Lied", featuring American singer-songwriter August Ponthier.

-The album was released on the band's Whispering Pines label on May 21, 2021 to mostly positive reviews.
+The album was released on the band's Whispering Pines label on May 21, 2021 to "universal acclaim".
+In 2022, the band toured Canada with Leith Ross.
+The band has opened for Kacey Musgraves on her Deeper Well World Tour in the US and Canada.

+The Cosmic Selector Vol. 1 (2025–present)

+In January 2025, Lord Huron released the single "Who Laughs Last", featuring spoken word verses from actress Kristen Stewart.
+This was followed by the release of three more singles, “Nothing I Need” in March, “Looking Back” in May, and “Bag of Bones” in June.
+This culminated in the release of their fifth album, The Cosmic Selector Vol. 1, on July 18th, 2025.